Resident Field Trip Provides Insight into the American Civil Rights Movement

 “I believe the main lesson I have gained from this incredibly powerful and insightful trip is that I have to do the work,” resident Ya’arah Pinhas reflected.
 “I have to be responsible for asking the challenging and hurtful questions about my country’s unjust past and present.”

 The extraordinary opportunity was made possible by the Fund II Foundation and former International House trustee Anthony Spikes.
-The field trip is envisioned as part of a broader initiative that will provide International House residents with the opportunities to participate in transformative, immersive, issues-focused field trips.
-While the trips will occur in the United States, they will focus on critical issues that will affect them in their home communities as they step into leadership roles.
+The field trip was envisioned as part of a broader initiative that provides International House residents with the opportunities to participate in transformative, immersive, issues-focused field trips.
+While the trips occur in the United States, they focus on many of the same critical issues that residents must be prepared to address in their home communities as they step into leadership roles.